Banking in Australia, 2020 and beyond

 The challenge for banks will be ensuring they can efficiently meet their reporting and compliance obligations whilst still investing enough in productive capability to remain competitive in the long term as they face other technological and economic pressures.

-Fintech both a challenge and investment opportunity
+Fintech, the challenge and opportunity

 Deutsche Bank recently shed 18,000 jobs, by shutting down their equities division, and committed to investing $US20bn into fintech in a massive restructure designed to address their severe underperformance the last few years.
 In the US, JP Morgan has been ahead of the curve, investing $10bn, or 16% of its budget on tech in 2017.
 Locally in Australia, NAB is in the midst of making 6000 staff redundant as they pursue their digital transformation agenda.
 Will this be real innovation though, or just ‘innovation theatre’?